 Frankie Claudia Rock of New York City was married on July 7 to George W. Bolling, president of The Bolling Co., New York-based station rep firm, at Grace Episcopal Church in Traverse City, Mich.
-Bridegroom was attended by Robert Hill Bolling, his brother, and bride by Gabriel Krohman of Los Anmember of WOW sales department for past seven years, promoted to midwest sales manager.
-Mr. Quaife has been with WOW for nearly 11 years.
-Mr. Ebener, who resigned without announcing future plans, joined WOW in 1938.
-He was local and regional sales manager of WOW radio from 1946-49, and filled same post in tv sales until being appointed tv sales manager in 1951.
+Bridegroom was attended by Robert Hill Bolling, his brother, and bride by Gabriel Krohman of Los Angeles.

-Ken Quaife, assistant sales manager in charge of midwest sales of WOW-AM-FM Omaha, named sales manager WOW-TV, that city, succeeding Fred Ebener, who resigned.
-Russell G. Gast,
+Ken Quaife, assistant sales manager in charge of midwest sales of WOW-AM-FM Omaha, named sales manager of WOW-TV, that city, succeeding Fred Ebener, who resigned.
+Russell G. Gast.